harfangk/harfangk.github.io/_drafts/2018-01-28-elm-function-operators.md

     |> List.map (String.toInt >> Result.withDefault 0)
 ```

-Here I used function composition to group two small functions into one for transforming string to
+Here I used `>>` to group two small functions into one for transforming string to integer, because
-integer, because I think that those two functions are more meaningful when they are composed
+I thought that those two functions are more meaningful when composed together.
+I find function
-toegther.
-I find function composition most useful when grouping logically coupled functions.
-You can
+composition most useful when grouping logically coupled functions.
+We can also separate them into
-also separate them into a new function in that case, but function composition gives us an inline
+a new function in that case, but `>>` gives us a quick inline option.
-option.

-## Implications of Function Operators
+## Things to Watch Out When Using Function Operators

-Depending on the context and our mental model, there are dozens of different ways to express this code.
+Depending on the context, there are dozens of different ways to express this code.
 Here's another one:

 ```elm
 -- Split to separate function